 - Once this is all sorted, the Post Office will take a biometric photo of you for your new passport, using the official guidelines of HM Passport Office to make sure that the end result is suitable.
 This will then be attached to your digital application.

 - Once the application is complete, it is submitted, while your old passport is mailed to the Passport Office.

-- The Passport Office will send through regular updates on the progress of your passport application, either through email or text.
+- The Passport Office will send regular updates on the processing status of your passport application, either through email or text.

 Post Office passport renewal – Paper Check and Send service

 If you’d prefer to make a paper application, the Post Office can do that too!
 The Paper Check and Send Service allows you to complete a paper form and submit your own photos.
 This option is around 10% more expensive than applying using the Digital service and is a more time-consuming option, but if you would prefer to have more control over the application process, then this is perfect for you.

 All you will need to do is complete an application form (available at participating branches of the Post Office) and bring it along with your existing passport and proof of any changes you need to make, with you to use the Check and Send service.
 The step by step process works like this:

 - Take a passport application form from your local branch and complete it at home (or wherever is convenient).

 - Take 2 (two) colour biometric photos (35 x 45mm) which will be used for your passport application.
 You can either take these standard photos yourself or in participating Post Office branches.